mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 # CAVEATS

-The script objective is to implement some of the features of OpenAI API version 1 (not all endpoints or options will be covered).
+The script objective is to implement some of the features of OpenAI API version 1.
+As text is the only universal interface, voice and image features will only be partially supported, and not all endpoints or options will be covered.

 This project _doesn't support_ "Function Calling", "Structured Outputs", "Real-Time Conversations", "Agents/Operators", nor "video generation / editing"